arantespp/arantespp.com/posts/zettelkasten/system-mental-models.md

 ## Notes

-- System mental models are models that is used to help you understand how a system works.
+- System mental models are models that are used to help you understand how a system works.

 ## Reference